chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

     const tokenData = await response.json();

 // We convert the JSON Object to a JSON-formatted string.
 And assign/set the
 // header to "Content-Type: application/json".
-We als well as sending to the app.js
+We also well as sending to the app.js
 // front end.
     res.json(tokenData);
   } catch (err) {